burhanhelmy/fluteramic_clock/fluteramic_clock/README.md

-# Flutteramic Clock
+# Fluteramic Clock

 <img src='fluteramic.gif' width='350'>

-Welcome to Flutteramic Clock.
+Welcome to Fluteramic Clock.
 A beautiful dynamic background clock face.

 Implemented by using custom painter on single canvas for the panoramic background.